zackforbing/ruby-submissions/1409/07_self_directed_project/larson_konr.md

 ### Solution

-Integrate all the different cloud storage providers in to one location to be able to access, download and upload files in an easy to use interface
+Integrate all the different cloud storage providers in to one location to be able to access, download and upload files in an easy to use interface.

 ### Target Audience